 - Adaptational Villainy:

 - Teresa again.
 Very early in the book, she realizes that WICKED's experiment is not going to stop and gets the hell out of the HQ as fast as she could.
 In the film, she remains a devoted scientist of WCKD until her death.

 - Assistant Director Janson is hit with this as well.
 While in the books, he was a ruthless and undeniably evil Mad Scientist, he was still a Well-Intentioned Extremist who's overall goals aligned with WCKD's.
 In the film?
 Janson outright betrays and murders Ava Paige and tries to hijack the cure in Thomas' blood to play pick-and-choose with who lives and who dies to create a future of his own design.

 - Adaptational Heroism: Vince and the Right Arm; they truly intend to save the Immunes and take them far away from WKCD.
 Vince truly cares about the kids as well, and refuses to risk any of them on Thomas's endeavor.
-Conversely, Lawrence is now the leader of a different faction that not only intends to destroy WCKD (like The Red Arm on the books) but also the entire city, which is established to be the last remaining bastion of civilization left in the world.
+Conversely, Lawrence is now the leader of a different faction that not only intends to destroy WCKD (like the Right Arm on the books) but also the entire city, which is established to be the last remaining bastion of civilization left in the world.

 - Alas, Poor Villain: Ava Paige is shot in the back by Janson after suffering a Heel Realization and deciding she'll stop testing the immunes.
 Her last words before she's shot are promising Thomas she'll leave them alone.
 In contrast, Janson's death at the hands of a pair of Cranks is quite satisfying.